Rinzai school: History

-Rinzai is the Japanese line of the Chinese Linji school, which was founded during the Tang dynasty by Linji Yixuan (Japanese: Rinzai Gigen).
+The Rinzai school is the Japanese line of the Chinese Linji school of Chan Buddhism.
+Although Linji Yixuan is usually credited as its founder, as Albert Welter points out, "While the inspiration for the Linji Chan faction was, of course Linji Yixuan, the real founder of the movement was, as noted previously, Shoushan Shengnian (926—993), a fourth-generation descendant."

 Kamakura period (1185–1333)

 Though there were several attempts to establish Rinzai lines in Japan, it first took root in a lasting way through the efforts of the monk Myōan Eisai.
-In 1168, Myōan Eisai traveled to China, whereafter he studied Tendai for twenty years.
-In 1187, he went to China again, and returned to establish a Linji lineage, which is known in Japan as Rinzai.
-Decades later, Nanpo Shōmyō (南浦紹明) (1235–1308) also studied Linji teachings in China before founding the Japanese Ōtōkan lineage, the most influential and only surviving branch of Rinzai.
+In 1168, Myōan Eisai traveled to China, where he studied Tendai for twenty years.
+In 1187, he went to China again, and returned to Japan to establish a Linji school of Chan Buddhism, which is known in Japan as Rinzai.
+Decades later, Nanpo Shōmyō (南浦紹明) (1235–1308), who also studied Linji teachings in China, founded the Japanese Ōtōkan lineage, the most influential and only surviving branch of the Rinzai school of Zen.

-The time during which Rinzai Zen was established in Japan also saw the rise of the samurai to power.
+Rinzai Zen was established in Japan as the samurai rose to power.
 Along with early imperial support, Rinzai came to enjoy the patronage of this newly ascendant warrior class.

 Muromachi (or Ashikaga) period (1336–1573)

-During the Muromachi period, the Rinzai school was the most successful of the schools because it was favoured by the shōgun.
+During the Muromachi period, the Rinzai school was the most successful of the Zen schools in Japan because it was favoured by the shōgun.
 The school may be said to have truly flowered and achieved a distinctly Japanese identity with Shūhō Myōchō (aka Daitō Kokushi 1283–1337) and Musō Soseki (1275–1351), two influential Japanese Zen masters who did not travel to China to study.